 To maximise support from students from under-represented backgrounds the University will provide additional financial support.
 The University remains committed to the provision of bursaries for students with low household incomes as an effective measure in encouraging students to remain on their course.
 Evidence routinely monitored by the University shows that the percentage of students withdrawing from their course who are eligible for bursaries is lower than the percentage of students withdrawing who are not eligible for financial support.
 In 2010-11, 4% of students who were eligible for a bursary withdrew from study compared with 10% who were not.
 In 2011/12 the differential was 2.6% of students eligible for a bursary withdrawing compared with 3.2% of students who were not eligible.
 In 2012-13 the percentage of bursary recipients who withdrew was 3% compared with 5% of students who were not in receipt of a bursary.
-This will be down to a range of retention measures in operation of which the bursary is but a part.
+The figures for 2013-14 continue to bear this out with 2.1% of students eligible for a bursary withdrawing compared with 4.3% of students who did not get a bursary.
+We acknowledge that this will be attributable to a range of retention measures in operation of which the bursary is but a part.
 However, evidence from a survey of bursary students indicates that 100% of respondents were clear that the bursary has had a positive impact on their ability to study and make the best use of the learning opportunities available.
 The University will continue to monitor this data to ensure that it is effectively targeting its bursary provision.